pirttju/rata-client/README.md

 ## Batch import example

+Create a temp directory

+mkdir temp_trains

+cd temp_trains

+Create a list of urls to download from https://rata.digitraffic.fi/api/v1/trains/dumps/list.html and then download all files

+xargs -n 1 curl --compressed -O < url_list.txt

-Process all trains json files in a directory
+Process all trains json files in the directory

 for f in *trains.json; do echo $f; node ../rata-client/rata-client.js -t $f; done